These options affect the Name Mapping project item.

 Use extended find when possible - This option affects the structure of web application objects in Name Mapping.

 If it is disabled, TestComplete generates full detailed Name Mapping for web pages, including all intermediate nested elements.

 If this option is enabled, TestComplete generates Name Mapping without containers that are used exclusively for layout and do not affect identification of tested web objects.
 Examples of such containers are divs and tables.
 This reduces the amount of nested containers in Name Mapping and makes it more compact and easier to manage.
 Note that some containers can still be included in Name Mapping if they are needed for unique identification of their child objects.
-For more information, see Web Elements Included in Auto Name Mapping.
+For more information, see Mapping Web Elements With Extended Find Enabled.